Chow group of 0-cycles with modulus and higher dimensional class field theory: Review of ramification theory

-Now we assume $K$ is an $N$-dimensional local field in the sense of \cite{Ka1}, namely there is a sequence of fields $k_0,\dots,k_N$ such that $k_0$ is finite, $k_N=K$, and for $1\leq i\leq N$, $k_i$ is a henselian discrete valuation field with residue field $k_{i-1}$.
-Then Kato \cite{Ka} defined a canonical map
+Let $K$ be an $N$-dimensional local field, namely there is a sequence of fields $k_0,\dots,k_N$ such that $k_0$ is finite, $k_N=K$, and for $1\leq i\leq N$, $k_i$ is a henselian discrete valuation field with residue field $k_{i-1}$.
+In \cite{Ka1} Kato defined the so-called reciprocity map for $K$: